Extension Council Day on Campus

 Driving in

 From Hwy 30, take the University Ave. exit (Exit 146).
 Follow University Ave. north to Center Drive.
-We will gather at the Scheman Building, 1805 Center Drive, Ames.
-It is the building to the west of Hilton Coliseum.
+We will gather at the Digital Ag Innovation Center, 3800 University Blvd, Ames.
+From Hwy.
+30, take the University Boulevard exit and go south.

 Parking